Gibbs measures for foliated bundles with negatively curved leaves: Gibbs measures and F -harmonic measures for foliated bundles

-The projection of an $F$-harmonic function to a quotient of $N$ will still be called $F$-harmonic. \end{defi} \paragraph{Remark 1.} This definition doesn't depend on the point $o$, because of cocycle relation (\ref{Eq:Fcocyclerelation}): the definition will work with another point $o'\in N$ if we state $\eta_{o'}(\xi)=k_F(o,o';\xi)\eta_o(\xi)$.
+If $\Gamma\leq\Isom^+(N)$ acts on $N$ properly discontinuously and $h$ is a $\Gamma$-invariant $F$-harmonic function, the projection of $h$ to $N/\Gamma$ will still be called $F$-harmonic. \end{defi} \paragraph{Remark 1.} This definition doesn't depend on the point $o$, because of cocycle relation (\ref{Eq:Fcocyclerelation}): the definition will work with another point $o'\in N$ if we state $\eta_{o'}(\xi)=k_F(o,o';\xi)\eta_o(\xi)$.